childsb/glusterfs-mount-container/README.md

 ```
  ./mount.sh host:volume mount_point
 ```
-The container will run but not terminate.
-To unmount ctrl+c to kill.
+The container is available on the host at specified mount_point.
+To unmount CTRL+C to kill container.

+For a dirty little gluster test container look here: https://github.com/childsb/containers/tree/master/gluster